JJSwigut/Stonks/README.md

 - **Accessibility**: Ensure the app is accessible to all users by following best practices for accessibility.

 - **Localization**: Add support for multiple languages to reach a wider audience.

+- **Compose-Metrics**: Make optimizations based on the metrics provided by the Compose compiler.